 ONLINE

 The Santa Cruz County Recorder offers an online Index of Official Records recorded from 1978 to the present.
-You can search this online index to locate documents that can be reviewed and purchased (in person or by mail).
+You can search this online index to locate and purchase documents.

 Click here to search our online Index of Official Records.